Shoulder belts in combination with lap belts are known to reduce crash fatality rates by around 45%.

 Studies have found that Americans with a normal Body Mass Index (BMI) were 66% more likely to be buckled up properly compared to overweight drivers.
 Those with BMI in the morbidly obese category were 56% more likely to get killed in traffic accidents compared to individuals with normal BMI.
-The study also revealed that the higher a person’s BMI was, the less likely he/she was to have been buckled up at the time of accident.
+The study also revealed that the higher a person’s BMI was, the less likely he/she was to have been buckled up at the time of the accident.

 Shoulder belts in combination with lap belts are known to reduce crash fatality rates by around 45%.
-It is important to remember that these safety features are effective only if a drivers wear them.
+It is important to remember that these safety features are effective only if drivers wear them.

 Federal law requires seat belts to accommodate men up to 215 pounds, this was enforced back in 1960.
 This weight limit may not really accommodate the larger frame of many modern American men, who may find these belts uncomfortable.
 While there are larger seat belts and seat belt extenders easily available in the market, not many people bother to get one installed in their vehicle.

 It is important for anyone to wear a seatbelt at all times.
-If you have been injured in a car accident caused by another driver’s negligence, you may be entitled to compensation even if you were not wearing a seatbelt at the time of crash.
+If you have been injured in a car accident caused by another driver’s negligence, you may be entitled to compensation even if you were not wearing a seatbelt at the time of the crash.